themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 Many people treat the clipboard as a temporary way station between apps.
 While that's true, it's also an opportunity to transform and manipulate the information before it gets to its final destination.

 Plain text is awesome, but many apps support RTF formatting that can be a nuisance when jumping to another app like your email client.
-While some application support the "paste and match style" function that's not a universal option.
+While some applications support the "paste and match style" function, that's not a universal option.
 Rather than relying on some developer's whim, try stripping out the formatting when the text is on the clipboard.

 The clipboard is another good opportunity for converting and encoding text.
 Whether it be converting lower case to title case or URL encoding a string, why bother using a totally separate application when it's already on your clipboard?